Signed in as:

 filler@godaddy.com

-Dr. Mak is an Assistant Professor at Dell Medical School at the University of Texas.
+Dr. Mak is an Associate Professor at UT Health Science San Antonio as well as Associate Professor at Dell Medical School, UT Austin.
 She is the director of the Early Pregnancy Loss program at UT Health Austin.

 Dr. Mak specializes in understanding oocyte and early embryo biology.
 Her research focuses on infertility, recurrent pregnancy loss and premature ovarian insufficiency.
 Her publications have appeared in high-impact journals, and she has received numerous awards at the national and international levels.
 Dr. Mak's work has been supported by several grants through agencies such as the National Institutes of Health, the American Society for Reproductive Medicine and the Medical Research Council.